Affiliate links on Android Authority may earn us a commission. Learn more.

 It could be several factors, from your display brightness, watch usage, fitness tracking, or something more integral like an iOS update or hardware fault.
 If you have an older Apple Watch, we’d recommend upgrading to the Series 7.
 We explain Apple Watch battery draining issues in more detail at the link.

 You can switch on Power Reserve mode by opening the control center, tapping the battery percentage, toggling on Power Reserve, and tapping Proceed.
 This will turn your Apple Watch into a barebones digital watch to conserve battery.
-Additionally, you can activate Low Power mode if your device is running watchOS 9, and don’t forget to keep an eye on your Apple Watch’s battery health.
+Additionally, you can activate Low Power mode if your device is running watchOS 9 or newer, and don’t forget to keep an eye on your Apple Watch’s battery health.

 Yes.
 If you’re in the US, you can replace a battery for a relatively small fee if Apple’s warranty no longer covers your watch.
 Get service pricing and more details for your specific model from Apple here.

 Open Settings > Battery > Battery Health.
-Check the Maximum Capacity figure to get an idea of how healthy your Apple Watch’s battery is.
+Check the Maximum Capacity figure to understand how healthy your Apple Watch’s battery is.
 If it’s below 80%, you should consider replacing the battery.